nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 ## Advice and warnings

-- At least one [Cauliflower Seed](https://stardewvalleywiki.com/Cauliflower_Seeds) must be planted by this day, watered every single day, and not eaten by crows in order to successfully complete the [Spring Crops Bundle](https://stardewvalleywiki.com/Cauliflower_Seeds) on Spring 15.
+- At least one [Cauliflower Seed](https://stardewvalleywiki.com/Cauliflower_Seeds) must be planted by this day, watered every single day, and not eaten by [Crows](https://stardewvalleywiki.com/Animals#Crows) in order to successfully complete the [Spring Crops Bundle](https://stardewvalleywiki.com/Cauliflower_Seeds) on Spring 15.
 Usually, you will plant enough Mixed Seeds on Spring 1 to randomly give at least one [Cauliflower](https://stardewvalleywiki.com/Cauliflower), but it is possible for your run to end here.

 ## Instructions